tytydraco/yessleep/out/The_Desmond_Program_A_Love_Story_of_Death_and_Building_Worlds.md

 I collect all of the data I can from the *Desmond* project.

 I work at home developing a custom profile of her from all of our lifetimes together.
 I recreate a form of her.
-I go to the classroom at 2 am where we always met Andrew and load everything up.
+I go to the small office at 2 am where we always met Andrew and load everything up.

 I hook myself up.
 It's challenging, piercing my temporal lobe with the sharply pointed, thin metal rod that connects to a series of cables that connect to the primary machine.
 I begin to lose consciousness.
 And the more consciousness I lose, the more *Desmond* comes to life, slowly then all at once.

 The classroom of our *Advanced Game Design: A Systems Approach* seminar appears, where our blank worlds always begin, where I asked Theresa to marry me the last time we were in the program together.
 I can feel her profile being loaded.
 She's on her way.
 As she appears, I'm overcome with emotion.
 She is my world this time around.
 It's her, truly and utterly.

-I take a step toward her, but her face is uninviting.
+I take a step towards her, but her face is uninviting.
 She can tell by my demeanor what I've done.

 She tells me she loves me and reminds me that we've talked about this already.
 That we agreed to let each other go if this happened.
 I tell her I know, but I wanted to ask her if she was happy with the lives we lived together.
 She nods and tells me she feels lucky to have had a love story.